ac5tin/usefuljs/README.md

 ```

 ## ajaxhr
-Same as ajax but uses xhr API instead of fetch API
+Same as ajax but uses xhr API instead of fetch API + doesn't have the signal parameter